 John V. Roach Honors College

-- TCU officially launched the John V. Roach Honors College in 2009, funded by a $2.5 million gift from Paul and Judy Andrews of Fort Worth.
+- TCU launched the John V. Roach Honors College in 2009, funded by a $2.5 million gift from Paul and Judy Andrews of Fort Worth.
 The endowed gift pays tribute to their friend John Roach, longtime Fort Worth civic and business leader and former chairman of the TCU Board of Trustees.
-The college supplanted the Honors Program founded 46 years earlier.
+The college built upon the strong foundation of the Honors Program, founded 46 years earlier.

-- During their junior and senior years, honors students may elect to pursue a research project in their major field, with the guidance of a professor, or may register for a series of small interdisciplinary discussion courses.
+- During their junior and senior years, honors students may pursue a research project under the guidance of a professor from their major discipline, or they may register for a series of interdisciplinary colloquium courses.

-- Students benefit from a holistic approach to education that includes advising, an honors-only international Frog Camp for first-year students, excellent housing and opportunities for leadership development, and Honors Abroad trips to Europe.
+- Students benefit from a holistic approach to education that includes one-on-one advising, an honors-only Frog Camp option for first-year students, robust opportunities for leadership development and Honors Abroad trips to a range of global settings.

-- The recently constructed Clarence and Kerry Scharbauer Hall houses the college, while the primary on-campus home for honors students is the recently renovated Milton Daniel Residence Hall.
+- The on-campus home for first-year honors students is the recently renovated Milton Daniel Residence Hall, where upper-class student leaders facilitate engaging co-curricular programming to build community.

-- First-year students join the honors college by invitation only.
-Sophomores and upper-level students with an appropriate GPA may also apply.
+- First-year students enter the honors college by invitation.
+Sophomores and upper-level students with an appropriate GPA may also apply to join.

 Point of pride: